abhicode7/voyager/README.md

-Sure!
-Here is your updated README with the relevant details for the **Voyager** project:

----

 # 🖼️ Voyager - AI Image Gallery Platform

 Welcome to **Voyager**!
 This project is an AI-powered image gallery platform built with React, featuring a sleek design, responsive layout, and smooth animations.
 Dive in to explore stunning AI-generated images with a seamless search functionality and an intuitive interface. 🎨✨